Message from the Dean

 Executive Vice President for Academic Affairs and Provost

 Dean, UT Southwestern Medical School

 Professor of Internal Medicine, Digestive and Liver Diseases

 Thank you for visiting the UT Southwestern Medical School website.
 I hope the information you find here will be helpful as you explore centers of excellence in medical education.

 UT Southwestern ranks among the top medical schools in the country.
 Our faculty is of the highest quality in the areas of the basic sciences, the clinical sciences, and in clinical medicine.
 In fact, five members of our faculty have been awarded Nobel Prizes since 1985.
 Similarly, we are among the country's leaders in terms of membership in other honorific scientific organizations, such as the National Academy of Sciences, the Institute of Medicine, the Association of American Physicians, and the American Society of Clinical Investigation.

 Medical students at UT Southwestern have access to training at some of the best clinical facilities in the country.
 Parkland Memorial Hospital, Dallas County's public health care center, is the primary teaching hospital of the medical school and provides students with an outstanding setting to learn medicine by observing and participating in the care of patients.
-Other affiliated hospitals, such as Children's Medical Center Dallas, our two University Hospitals—St. Paul and Zale Lipshy— and the Dallas Veterans Affairs Medical Center, add to a clinical experience that is unmatched.
+Other affiliated hospitals, such as Children's Medical Center Dallas, our two University Hospitals – St. Paul University Hospital and Zale Lipshy University Hospital – and Dallas Veterans Affairs Medical Center, add to a clinical experience that is unmatched.